otrv4/otrv4/architecture-decisions/002-double-ratchet.md

    after two ratchet generations.

 OTRv3 made the decision to reveal MAC keys only by the receiver per ratchet.
-If we want to use Double Ratcheting, the revealing MAC key can be done in this way immediately after receiving each message.

-One difference between revealing MAC keys in the three-step ratchet and in the Double Ratchet is that in the first one MAC key is used for each ratchet, whereas in the second one MAC key is used for each message.
+In addition, in the three step ratchet , a MAC key is used for each ratchet whereas, in double ratchet, a MAC key, is used for each message.

 Therefore, to reveal MAC keys in the Double Ratchet, we have two options: